 General Information and History of the MLA Format

 MLA or Modern Language Association is one of the commonly used paper formats scholars, academics and students use to cite their papers in the studies of humanities and arts.
 As mentioned earlier, the MLA style manual was first published by Riley Parker in 1951.
 The manual, just as then as it is now, acts as a guide on how to write conventions using the MLA format.
 Furthermore, the manual has publicized the MLA format, which leads to universities, colleges and scholars all over the world using it for their assignments and studies.

-If you are also interested in the history of other citation styles, take a minute of your free time and read my article about APA citation style history.
+If you are also interested in the history of other citation styles, take a minute of your free time and read my article about APA citation style history, Oxford citation, or Harvard referencing format.
 Now let’s come back to MLA.

 The 8th edition expands to a lesser page and does not follow strict rules and conditions which were applied before.
 The MLA is now adaptable, modular and flexible.
 It does not focus on the packaged resources, but now allows the scholars to have a conversation with the sources and the information.
 Basically, the 8th edition of MLA allows the writers to focus on the core elements of the resources and list them following a certain order and with citations, of course.

 How to Identify MLA Formatting